BrandonPCollins/project-5-bookshop/README.md

 To increase the trustworthiness of our site and thus elevate it within the SEO standings I've included a rotating carousel or User Testimonials at the foot of the home/index page.
 At the moment it's two static reviews written into the page itself, it serves as good practice in gaining user loyalty and SEO optimisation, and a proof of concept that can be expanded upon to include real and dynamically scripted user experience testimonials in the future.

-### About Us & FAQ

-Also to increase SEO standings by upping the site's trustability, I have an included a page doubling as an 'About Us' and a 'Frequently Asked Questions' directory.

 ### Favicon

 Used Microsoft Bing Image Generator to create a favicon for the site